 Milking the Rhino examines the deepening conflict between humans and animals in an ever-shrinking world.
 It is the first major documentary to explore wildlife conservation from the perspective of people who live with wild animals.
 Shot in some of the world’s most magnificent locales, MTR offers complex, intimate portraits of rural Africans at the forefront of community-based conservation: a revolution that is turning poachers into preservationists and local people into the stewards of their land.

 Prisoner of Her Past is a documentary by Kartemquin Films founder Gordon Quinn and Chicago Tribune journalist Howard Reich.
-It took five years to make, and then they put the film in my hands.
-I handled Prisoner's broadcast, international screenings and festival run, press, and community engagement campaign.
+It took five years to make, then they put the film in my hands.
+I handled the broadcast, international screenings and festival run, press, and community engagement campaign.

 Prisoner of Her Past tells the haunting story of a secret childhood trauma resurfacing, sixty years later, to unravel the life of Sonia Reich.
 The film follows her son as he journeys across the United States and Eastern Europe to uncover why his mother believes the world is conspiring to kill her.
 Along the way, he finds a family he never knew he had.